Assumptions and Methodologies

 Family Protection Goal

 The Family Protection goal intends to cover a family’s living expenses in case of an untimely death by the user.
-The goal will be created for users who are married or have children under the age of 21.
+The goal will be created for users who are married or have children under age 21.
 Users can also add this goal manually.

 • Overall Consumer Inflation = 3%